-The Secretary General shall be responsible for the termination of employment of any member of the Secretariat staff for valid reasons and in accordance with prevailing Employment Law, subject to the final consideration of the Management Committee.
-Termination of the employment of the Secretary General shall similarly be for valid reasons and in line with prevailing Employment Law and in accordance with the decision of the Chairman and Vice Chairman and ratification by the Executive Committee.
+The Management Committee shall recruit staff (the Secretariat) of sufficient expertise, integrity and potential to fulfil the duties associated with the Work Programme in line with the Objectives of INTERCARGO.
+The Secretary General shall be responsible for the termination of employment of any member of the Secretariat staff for valid reasons and in accordance with prevailing Employment Law, subject to the final approval of the Chairmen’s Committee.
+Termination of the employment of the Secretary General shall be in line with prevailing Employment Law and in accordance with the decision of the Chairmen’s Committee and ratification by the Executive Committee.

 5.3 Secretary General

 5.3.1 The Secretary General is responsible for the day-to-day affairs of INTERCARGO, the execution of agreed strategy and objectives and any other strategic functions agreed at the Annual General, Executive Committee, Technical Committee and Management Committee meetings.
-He / she reports to the Chairmen and the Vice- Chairmen.
+He / she reports to the Chairmen’s Committee.

-5.3.2 The recruitment of a new Secretary General is considered by the Chairman and Vice Chairmen, thereafter by the Executive Committee and decided at an Annual General Meeting.
-Terms and conditions of employment (either open ended or of fixed term) are approved by the General Meeting.
+5.3.2 The recruitment of a new Secretary General is decided by the Chairmen’s Committee, thereafter endorsed by the Executive Committee and the Annual General Meeting.
+General terms and conditions of employment (either open ended or of fixed term) are approved by the Chairman’s Committee.

-5.3.3 The Secretary General, under the supervision of the Management Committee, ensures that the financial arrangements of INTERCARGO are properly made and recorded and that effective stewardship of the resources and methods of financial prudence are adopted.
-The Secretary General presents to the Annual General Meeting the achievements of the year, the budgetary statement and the objectives for the following year.
+5.3.3 The Secretary General, under the supervision of the Chairmen’s Committee, is responsible that the financial activities of INTERCARGO are properly made and recorded and that effective stewardship of the resources and methods of financial prudence are adopted.
+The Secretary General presents to the Executive Committee and Annual General Meeting the achievements of the year, the budgetary statement and the objectives for the following year.

 6. ANNUAL GENERAL MEETING (“AGM”)